AtsukoKuwahara/a_records_store/README.md

 - Checkout process integrated with Stripe for payment processing
 - Flash messages for feedback
 - Responsive design with a clean UI
+- **New**: Fetch and display music trivia using the Hugging Face API

 ## Installation